-Hanova provides two basic diploma options for students joining Year 12.
+Hanova provides two basic diploma options for students in Year 13.
 Students may opt to undertake the full International Baccalaureate (IB) Diploma or the Hanova Diploma, which will be based upon the IB Diploma.
 The academic subjects and core components in both diplomas are exactly the same and are assessed according to official IB Diploma criteria.
 The only real difference between the two options is that students undertaking the Hanova Diploma will not study as many subjects as those required for the IB Diploma.

 - 6 IB Diploma Subject Courses

 - 3 subjects studied at Higher Level (HL)

 - 3 subjects studied at Standard Level (SL)

 - One subject must be chosen from Groups 1 to 5

 - Must enter: Theory of Knowledge, Extended Essay, CAS (Creativity Activity Service)

 - At least 1 subject studied at Higher Level (HL)

 - 4 subjects studied at Standard Level (SL) and at least 1 subject studied at Higher Level (HL)

 - Two languages must be chosen from Groups 1 and 2